 ii.
 Explain how the methodology used to evaluate prior learning is validated, and how often it is validated.

-Not applicable - there is no PLA process available.
+SAME AS LAST YEAR Not applicable - there is no PLA process available. iii.

-iii.
 Explain how work experience is used in the assessment of prior learning.

-Not applicable - there is no PLA process available.

-I) If your organization administers examinations:
+SAME AS LAST YEAR Not applicable - there is no PLA process available.
+I) If your organization administers examinations: i.

-i.
 Describe the exam format, scoring method and number of rewrites permitted.

-Not applicable - a third-party, the Canadian Association of Occupational Therapists (CAOT) sets and administers the exam.
-Please see section 9.
+SAME AS LAST YEAR Not applicable - a third-party, the Canadian Association of Occupational Therapists (CAOT) sets and administers the exam.
+Please see section 9. ii.

-ii.
 Describe how the exam is tested for validity and reliability.
 If results are below desired levels, describe how you correct the deficiencies.

-Not applicable - the CAOT sets and administers the exam.
-Please see section 9.
+SAME AS LAST YEAR Not applicable - the CAOT sets and administers the exam.
+Please see section 9. iii.

-iii.
 State how often exam questions are updated and the process for doing so.

-Not applicable - the CAOT sets and administers the exam.
+SAME AS LAST YEAR Not applicable - the CAOT sets and administers the exam.
 Please see section 9.
 Please identify and explain the changes in your registration practices relevant to this section that occurred during the reporting year.

-No changes occurred in 2010.
+The College revised the currency requirement in the Registration Regulation.
+The currency requirement was previously 750 hours within the last 3 years or 1550 hours within the last 5 years.
+The currency requirement is now 600 hours within the last 3 years preceding the application date.
+The following policies were updated accordingly:

+(8-40) Currency - Initial Applicants

+(8-50) Currency - Annual Renewal

-Third-Party Organizations (9 / 13)-
+Third-Party Organizations (9 / 13)